 - Capital gain arising from the sale of fixed and financial assets held overseas (like properties and shares)

-- Interest received from FCNR and RFC deposits
+- Interest received from FCNR(Foreign Currency Non-Resident) and RFC (Resident Foreign Currency)deposits

 - Withdrawals or pension from the retirement account or pension scheme held overseas

-- Interest or dividends earned in deposit or securities held overseas
+- Interest or dividends earned in deposits or securities held overseas

 - Rent received from properties held overseas